Transfer of ownership of property

 If you don’t yet own a property, then great – you do now.
 But if you’re already a homeowner, your inherited home is now a second property.
 This means that if you sell it, and if it’s risen in value since its probate valuation, then capital gains tax (CGT) is payable on that increase.
 But any increase under £12,300 won’t be taxed as this will be covered by your CGT allowance.
 And if you divide ownership jointly between yourself and a partner, you can use both your CGT allowances to cover £24,600 worth of extra value.

 Are you the sole inheritor or are siblings / other relatives getting a share?
 And are your shares equal?
 Who is legally able to make decisions about the property?
-The more co-owners, the more complicated the arrangement can become – and it’s not always a simple case of bigger share = more influence (for instance, if part of the property is held in trust for someone).
+The more co-owners, the more complicated the arrangement can become.
+It’s not always a simple case of bigger share = more influence (for instance, if part of the property is held in trust for someone).
 This is an area for legal advice, as property law can be a labyrinth of complexities.

 Your inherited property might have a co-owner still living there.
 It might even be someone who doesn’t own any share themselves, but has a legal right to stay there indefinitely under the terms of the will.
 In this (admittedly rare) predicament, the property might be a millstone until you can sell it or come to an arrangement with the occupant.